roryk/bipy/README.md

 These files should be in the directory specified in the input_dir field of the YAML file. bipy will find all of the fastq files in all subdirectories of input_dir as well.

+## Contributors
+Thank you to Brad Chapman, Oliver Hoffman, John Hutchinson, Sara Dempster, Giles Hall and Georgios Marnellos for their contributions.